openregulatory/templates/templates/techdoc/62304/software-development-maintenance-plan.md

 > Describe your policy on what should be documented while you develop software.
 Maybe you want to require
 > your developers to document all methods which are private.
 Maybe you want to keep an up-to-date software
-> architecture diagram in the repository, etc. Make sure to mention how trancebility between Software Requirements and Tests is maintained.
+> architecture diagram in the repository, etc. Make sure to mention how traceability between Software Requirements and Tests is maintained.

 ## 7 Implementation Verification Activities